Gion-KS/FacebookBot/README.md

     Login
     Logout
-	Post in your timeline
-	Message friends
 	Get post in a facebook group
-	Post in a facebook group
-	Comment in a post
 	Get the members of a facebook group
-	Send friend request
-	Send message to any person
 	Get all post from a profile/fanpage
-	Send group request
 	Get number of likes and coments in a post
-	Post in a fanpage/friend timeline

 ## Basic usage example:

 ```